Policy

 When this policy applies

-A section 47 report is still required if a section 139 temporary care agreement is made after a tamaiti or rangatahi is released from the custody of the chief executive (granted by a warrant).
-This is because a section 139 temporary care agreement does not require te tamaiti or rangatahi to be brought before the Family Court.
+A section 47 report is still required even if a care agreement (section 139 or 140) is made after te tamaiti or rangatahi is released from the custody of the chief executive granted by the warrant.
+This is because a care agreement does not require te tamaiti or rangatahi to be brought before the Family Court.

 Responsibility for writing the section 47 report